Trackers per Role

 In #8488 it was achieved to let watchers view issues eventhough their permission was set to 'issues created by or assigned to the user'.
 This is somehow a solution but it would be annoying to add users as watchers to every single issue.

 I am sorry that I am not a developer and I cannot help with the code... :(

-#21 Updated by Andy Puettmann about 4 years ago
+#21 Updated by Andy Puettmann over 4 years ago

 There is sort of a workaround for this